haskell/criterion/README.markdown

 (the *responder*) will change in response to a change in one or more others (the *predictors*).

-On each step through through a benchmark loop, criterion changes the number of iterations.
+On each step through a benchmark loop, criterion changes the number of iterations.
 This is the most obvious choice for a predictor variable.
 This variable is named `iters`.